 Today, the northern part of the Library is preserved in very good condition but the southern one is completely destroyed by the historical repurposing in Athens over the centuries.

-The decline of the Library started with the raid of the Heruli in Athens in 267 CE which caused notable damage.
-The Athenians and the Romans decide that the defensive wall of Athens needs reinforcement so in 277 CE the entire precinct of the Library and the façade became at some point part of the wall.
+The Athenians and the Romans decided that the defensive wall of Athens needed reinforcement so in 277 CE the entire precinct of the Library and the façade became at some point part of the wall.

 The library was renovated by Herculius (407-412 CE), the Eparch of the Illyricum, and a statue of him was erected at the building’s entrance.
 The inscription related to this statue is still visible on the left side of the entrance (Source: worldhistory.org).